pewtrusts/pri-multicity/README.md

 ## How to update the interactive

-To update the interactive, it's best to make changes locally (see Local Development, below) and rebuild the production files.
+This interactive is not prerendered, so hotfixing the data files directly on Sitecore will result in the same update to the live page as a ful rebuild would.
+It's still best, though, best to make changes locally (see Local Development, below) and rebuild the production files.
+That method will allow you to preview the changes in local and stage environments before altering the live page.
 Start the development server and then:

 1. Replace the data in `src/data/dashboard-data.csv` with the new data provided by program staff.
 The column headers must match the existing files' exactly.